mattbis/msmeo.dev/dev/src/1/src/0/lib/prof/readme.md

-- these are now the location of the profiles that control the artefact...
+- these are now the location of the profiles that control the artefact... general themes denoted as prof:`term`

 the default ones that become a release.. and basically how it works; you can get a version to custom to compile: or set this anyway from cli.. everything is arg..